M4rlus/pterodactyl-lang/README.md

 ![alt text](https://cdn.pterodactyl.io/logos/new/pterodactyl_logo_transparent.png)

-In this project we are gradually translating the Pterodactyl panel to German language in order to create a more pleasant environment for our users.
+In this project we are gradually translating the Pterodactyl panel to any languages in order to create a more pleasant environment for our users.
 This is a community project for [Pterodactyl](https://pterodactyl.io).

 ## Installation

-Just drag download the latest [RELEASE](https://github.com/akazia-eu/pterodactylde/releases) on the release page and drag them into your root panel directory.
+Just drag download the latest [RELEASE](https://github.com/M4rlus/pterodactyl-lang//releases) on the release page and drag them into your root panel directory.

 ```